-If you live here in Portland or in the surrounding areas, then chances are you’ve heard about the Cascadia Subduction Zone earthquake that is predicted to hit our area, and you may have already started preparations to make sure you and your family are safe if it occurs.
-Whether it’s an earthquake or another kind of natural disaster, however, don’t forget to prepare for your pets too!
+If you live here in Portland or in the surrounding areas, then chances are you’ve heard about the Cascadia Subduction Zone earthquake that is predicted to hit our area, and you may have already started preparations to make sure you and your family are ready if it occurs.
+Whether it’s an earthquake or another kind of disaster, however, don’t forget to prepare for your pets too!

 Disaster Preparedness for Pets